 Like a team of recruiters for the (environmental and social) Justice League, Tammara and Belinda scoured the Greater T(ka/o)ronto Area and beyond, seeking amazing talents, expert mentors, unsung and established food heroes, and diverse voices to join the team.
 At a food waste research workshop, they met the perfect “partner in crime”: Dave Kranenburg of the Rhizome Institute.
 Dave is a well known expert in social innovation and is a farmer to boot.
 With a stacked proposal full of amazing supporters and a project idea to address food waste through intersectoral collaboration, reconciliation, and building relationships across the food system, the Food System Lab won the grant!
 The stars were further aligned when the McConnell Foundation offered further training and mentorship in social innovation processes through their LabWISE program.

-The Lab successfully leveraged the first grant (and many hours of volunteer labour) to obtain additional grants to develop and test ideas generated from the first series of workshops.
-We also moved across the country to Simon Fraser University in Burnaby, the unceded land of the Coast Salish nations.
+The Lab successfully leveraged the first grant (and many hours of volunteer labour) to further our research and test the ideas from the first social innovation lab.
+We moved across the country to Simon Fraser University in Burnaby, on the unceded land of the Coast Salish nations; the traditional territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish) and Səl̓ílwətaɬ (Tsleil-Waututh) Nations.
+Our research has expanded beyond food waste to school food programs, food asset mapping, bioplastic packaging, and digital agriculture.